-Use the following toolbar functions to view, monitor, and manage scripts from the Script/Job Monitor window.
+Use the following toolbar functions to view, monitor, and manage scripts from the Job Monitor window.

 Toolbar Button Function

-Execute the selected script.
+▶ Execute the selected script.

 Stop the selected script.

-Restart the selected script.
+8 Restart the selected script.

-Open a script.
+2 Open the selected script in the SQL Editor.

-Open Properties for the selected script.
+Ē Open Properties for the selected script or script group.

-Delete the selected script.
+× Delete the selected script.

 Schedule the selected script.

-Unschedule the selected script.
+X Unschedule the selected script.

+F Approve the switch.

+¥₽ Change approval type.

 Toolbar Button Function

-Approve the switch.

-Change approval type.

-Refresh the Job Monitor window.
+Φ Refresh the Job Monitor window.

-Retrieve script logs for selected script.
+₽ Retrieve script logs for the selected script.
+Double-click a log in the list to view it in the SQL Editor in read-only mode.
 Enabled only for scripts in the Detail pane.
-When the Scripts Execution Logs dialog opens, double-click a log to view it.

-Show/Hide Detail pane.
+Ē Show/Hide Detail pane.

 Show/Hide LiveReorg Detail pane.
 Enabled only for Live Reorg scripts in the Detail pane.

-1 Note: To learn about managing DML Profile scripts, see Smart Start for DML Profiler.
+Note: To learn about managing DML Profile scripts, see Smart Start for DML Profiler.